 - Notice of Request for Information - Input on the District’s Use of Volkswagen Settlement Funds

-DOEE is seeking input regarding the use of the $8.125 million Volkswagen settlement allocation and has developed a Request for Information (above link) for questions and comments.
+DOEE is drafting a mitigation plan regarding the use of the $8.125 million Volkswagen settlement allocation and has developed a Request for Information for questions and comments.

 DOEE also invites you to complete our short survey for how to spend the settlement funds.

-The deadline for RFI responses is August 11, 2017, at 5:00pm.
-Input should be submitted via e-mail (preferred) or mail to the address below.
+The deadline for RFI responses was August 11, 2017.
+Any questions should be submitted via e-mail (preferred) or mail to the address below.